mzumbin/CarND-Semantic-Segmentation/report.md

-##Transfer Learning
+## Transfer Learning
 this project uses a VGG pre trained model the code to load the VGG model is in the function `def load_vgg(sess, vgg_path)`

-##FCN Architeture
+## FCN Architeture
-Striping the fully connected layer from the VGG model the CN is converted to a fully convolution network fowling the [paper] (https://people.eecs.berkeley.edu/~jonlong/long_shelhamer_fcn.pdf), the architecture of FCN can be seen in picture below from the same paper
+Striping the fully connected layer from the VGG model, the CN is converted to a fully convolution network fowlling the [paper] (https://people.eecs.berkeley.edu/~jonlong/long_shelhamer_fcn.pdf).
+The architecture of FCN can be seen in picture below from the same paper

 <img src="./figs/VGGtoFCN.png" width="600">